Richard Burton (comics): 2000 AD

-After turning down a job offer with DC Comics, Burton was hired as an assistant editor at Marvel UK in March 1978, working for editor Dez Skinn (whom Burton knew from the early days of US conventions and fanzine publishing).
+After turning down a job offer with DC Comics, Burton was hired as an assistant editor at Marvel UK in March 1978, working for editor Dez Skinn (whom Burton knew from the early days of UK conventions and fanzine publishing).
 With Skinn, he created the popular character Night Raven, who first appeared in Marvel UK's Hulk Comic #1 (March 7, 1979).

 After less than a year at Marvel UK, in March 1979 Burton left for a new job at the weekly comic magazine Tornado, published by IPC Magazines.
 Tornado only lasted through August 1979, at which point Burton moved to 2000 AD (also published by IPC).
 At this point, Burton retired Comic Media News, though he continued to co-produce the Eagle Awards for another couple of years with Mike Conroy.

 Burton stayed with 2000 AD throughout the 1980s and into the mid-1990s.
 In 1986 he became editor of Battle.
 In 1987, IPC's comics line was sold to Robert Maxwell and renamed Fleetway Publications; Burton was at that point promoted to editor of 2000 AD, succeeding Steve MacManus.
 Egmont UK bought Fleetway from Maxwell in 1991, merging it with their own comics publishing operation, London Editions, to form Fleetway Editions.
 At that point, Burton took the opportunity to launch the very successful videogame tie-in Sonic the Comic with Fleetway, which lasted nine years (three with him as editor).
-Notable strips and storylines published under Burton's editorship as "Tharg" include:
+Notable 2000 AD strips and storylines published under Burton's editorship as Tharg the Mighty include: